b2network/docs/tech_architecture/B2_DSN_AI.md

    * Strong Typing + Persistence: Node I/O is validated through schema checks, maintaining consistency with schema_hash; GraphState snapshots allow tasks to be recoverable in large-scale distributed environments.

-   * Naturally Parallel: The combination of dependency edges and event-driven architecture allows throughput to scale linearly with the number of nodes, accommodating DSN-AI's demand for tens of thousands of parallel Signals.
+   * Naturally Parallel: The combination of dependency edges and event-driven architecture allows throughput to scale linearly with the number of nodes, accommodating AI Signal's demand for tens of thousands of parallel Signals.

    * Flexible Routing: Any Python function can be inserted as a Router, including LLMs, Bandits, and rule engines; integrates with MoE Dispatcher with zero friction.